 Hamilton reached the quarterfinals in the program's first-ever NCAA appearance in 2000 after finishing first in the league with a 6-1-0 record.
 The Continentals advanced past SUNY Plattsburgh on penalty kicks and defeated St. Lawrence in regional action.
 Hamilton hosted Messiah College in the quarters but lost to the eventual national champions.

-The Continentals have made a total of 13 postseason appearances.
-The 1979 team ended up 12-1-1, which is the best record in the program's history, and defeated SUNY Fredonia in the Eastern College Athletic Conference Division III Upstate Region championship game.
-The 12 wins in a season have since been duplicated twice (1994 and 2001), and still stand as the team record.
+The Continentals have made a total of 14 postseason appearances.
+The 1979 team ended up 12-1-1, which is the best record in the program's history, and defeated SUNY Fredonia in the ECAC Division III Upstate Region championship game.
+The 12 wins in a season have since been duplicated twice (1994 and 2001) and still stand as the team record.

 Exceptional academic performance is an important piece of the men's soccer program.
-Five players earned a spot on the 2012 NESCAC Fall All-Academic Team.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at his institution.
-Marcus Dormanen '10 was voted to the 2009 College Sports Information Directors of America (CoSIDA) Academic All-District men's soccer first team.
+Three players earned a spot on the 2013 NESCAC Fall All-Academic Team.
+Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
+Marcus Dormanen '10 was voted to the 2009 College Sports Information Directors of America (CoSIDA) Academic All-District Team.
 Dormanen was elected to Phi Beta Kappa, which is the nation's oldest honor society, in 2010.